suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 ## Catalog {#catalog}

-Catalog is a MOQ object scoped to a MoQ Session ((#session)) that provides information about tracks from one of more Emissions and is used by the subscribers for consuming tracks.
+Catalog is a MOQ Object scoped to a MoQSession ((#session)) that provides information about tracks from one of more Emissions and is used by the subscribers for consuming tracks and for publishers to advertise the tracks.
+The content of "Catalog" is opaque to the Relays and may be end to end encrypted in certain scenarios.

 ## MoQ Session {#session}

-A MoQ Session is a top level container under an application Provider that represetns one or more emitters, their tracks, optionally a set of participating relays, and set of receviers that are interested in the content being published.
+A MoQ Session is a top level container under an application Provider that represents one or more emissions, optionally a set of participating relays, and set of publisher publishing content and subscribers that are interested in consuming the content being published.

 # Protocol Design {#protocol}